-If you have a question about the work of the DCRC that is not included below, please submit your question here.
+If you have a question about the work of DCRC that is not included below, please submit your question here.

 Q1.
 What age ranges do the DCRC resources span?

 Q2.
-Are the DCRC resources offered electronically?
+Is the DECA offered electronically?

-All of the DCRC assessments are offered electronically.
+All of the assessments are offered electronically.
 The infant, toddler, and preschool assessments are offered as part of the comprehensive e-DECA 2.0 web-based platform, including: